 BioRegionNEWS Eagle Creek Farms

 This kind of vegetable farm could provide key strategic vegetables like onions, cabbage, carrots, garlic, beets; and more for sale to local consumers.
 Farmers make more money when they sell directly to consumers.
-Vegetable food self reliance in Alberta is extremely low, maybe only single digits as there is less land in Vegetables than in BC.
+Vegetable food self reliance in Alberta is extremely low, maybe only single digits as there is less land in Vegetables than in BC (2016 census).
 BC only has 13% vegetable food self reliance (grow the vegetables people actually eat).
 This certified organic farm looks like it could really help Alberta become more self reliant in key vegetables.

 Eagle Creek Farms has been operating since 1921, with generations of the same family.
 Farm kids make the best farmers and ranchers, in my experience.
-I am looking forward to seeing if we can buy directly from this grower through the farmer owned co-op YYC Growers and Distributors.